-In the last year, Aims Community College’s Agriculture Program looked at the agricultural workforce need for technical skills in precision agriculture and has put in place the first community college courses in Colorado.
-Students are currently in their second course this spring semester and have already seen the benefits of the classes as they are stepping into the industry for a future career.
+In the last year, Aims Community College’s Agriculture Program looked at the agricultural workforce need for technical skills in precision agriculture and put in place the first community college courses in Colorado.
+Students completed their second course in spring and have already seen the benefits of the classes as they step into the industry for a future career.

-Agriculture students, Jason French of Keenesburg, Zach Carpenter of Fort Morgan, and Nicole King of Johnstown, have been taking precision agriculture courses at Aims Community College since the fall of 2013.
-French has recently accepted an internship with Wagner Equipment Co. in the Technology Solutions division where he is learning hands-on skills in troubleshooting, installing and using precision agriculture equipment.
-Wagner Equipment Co. is the Caterpillar Dealer for Colorado, New Mexico and far west Texas.
+Agriculture students Jason French of Keenesburg, Zach Carpenter of Fort Morgan, and Nicole King of Johnstown, have taken precision agriculture courses at Aims Community College since fall 2013.
+French recently accepted an internship with Wagner Equipment Co. in the Technology Solutions division, where he is learning hands-on skills in troubleshooting, installing and using precision agriculture equipment.
+Wagner Equipment Co. is the Caterpillar Dealer for Colorado, New Mexico, and far west Texas.
 Wagner is also a Trimble, Challenger, Massey Ferguson and Gleaner dealer for agricultural customers.

 "The precision agriculture program at Aims has provided a solid foundation of industry skills.
-It was this foundation that allowed me to seamlessly transition into my internship position at Wagner Equipment Co.," said French.
+It was this foundation that allowed me to seamlessly transition into my internship position at Wagner Equipment Co.," French said..

-Nicole King and Zach Carpenter have recently accepted internships with Trimble Navigation’s Agriculture Division in the customer support area.
-Their training will enable them to understand the current technologies from Trimble as well as the GNSS foundation of their products.
+Nicole King and Zach Carpenter recently accepted internships with Trimble Navigation’s Agriculture Division in the customer support area.
+Their training will enable them to understand the current technologies from Trimble, as well as the GNSS foundation of their products.

-“The internship is a great opportunity to enrich what I am learning in my classes, especially in precision ag,” said King.
+“The internship is a great opportunity to enrich what I am learning in my classes, especially in precision ag,” King said..
 “It will also help me create relationships with professionals in the precision ag field.”

 “Precision agriculture technologies are the way of the future for agriculture,” said Carpenter, “and Aims is one of the few schools that focuses on these technologies.”

-The agriculture program is based on the Fort Lupton campus where it offers transfer degrees to Colorado State University in Soil and Crop Science, Agriculture Business and Animal Science.
-The program also offers two-year degrees in Agribusiness, Production Agriculture and Animal Science along with one-year certificates in Precision Agriculture, Agribusiness Management, Production Agriculture Mechanics, Production Agriculture and Crops and Animal Science.
-Aims Community College has the opportunity to give students a well-rounded knowledge base of agriculture and assist them with their choices in career and educational path.
+The agriculture program is based on the Fort Lupton campus, where it offers transfer degrees to Colorado State University in Soil and Crop Science, Agriculture Business. and Animal Science.
+The program also offers two-year degrees in Agribusiness, Production Agriculture and Animal Science, along with one-year certificates in Precision Agriculture, Agribusiness Management, Production Agriculture Mechanics, Production Agriculture and Crops and Animal Science.
+Aims Community College gives students a well-rounded knowledge base of agriculture and assisst with choices in their career and educational patha.

-For more information on the Agriculture Program at Aims, please visit this page: http://www.aims.edu/academics/agriculture
+For more information on the Agriculture Program at Aims, please visit: http://www.aims.edu/academics/agriculture.